Skip to main content

 For more information about the collab repositories and how they are used, see Replicated Support Paths and Processes in Replicated Community.

-To get access to the collab repository, members of a vendor portal team can add their GitHub username to the Account Settings page in the vendor portal.
-The vendor portal then automatically provisions the team member as a user in the collab repository in GitHub.
-The RBAC policy that the member is assigned in the vendor portal determines the GitHub role that they have in the collab repository.
+To get access to the collab repository, members of a Vendor Portal team can add their GitHub username to the Account Settings page in the Vendor Portal.
+The Vendor Portal then automatically provisions the team member as a user in the collab repository in GitHub.
+The RBAC policy assigned to the member in the Vendor Portal determines their GitHub role in the collab repository.

-• Users are automatically removed from the collab repository when they are removed from the vendor portal team.
+• The Vendor Portal automatically removes users from the collab repository when they leave the team.

-• Vendor portal and collab repository RBAC policies are managed from a single location.
+• Manage both Vendor Portal and collab repository RBAC policies from a single location.

 Prerequisite

-The vendor portal automatically adds your GitHub username to the collab repository and assigns it the Admin role.
-You receive an email with details about the collab repository when you are added.
+The Vendor Portal automatically adds your GitHub username to the collab repository and assigns it the Admin role.
+You receive an email with details about the collab repository when the Vendor Portal adds you.

 2. Follow the collab repository link from the email that you receive to log in to your GitHub account and access the repository.